Skip to Content

 Day to day management stays with the directors

-Under a Small Business Restructure, day to day management of the business stays with the directors.
+Under a Small Business Restructure, day-to-day management of the business stays with the directors.

 All ATO Lodgements are up to date